The most valuable commodity on earth is time.

 A man who dares to waste one hour of time has not discovered the value of life.” ― Charles Darwin,

+I was deeply influenced by Steve Job’s infamous commencement speech at Stanford University in 2005 (link here).
 “My third story is about death.
 When I was 17, I read a quote that went something like: “If you live each day as if it was your last, someday you’ll most certainly be right.”
-It made an impression on me, and since then, for the past 33 years, I have looked in the mirror every morning and asked myself: “If today were the last day of my life, would I want to do what I am about to do today?”
-And whenever the answer has been “no” for too many days in a row, I know I need to change something.”
+It made an impression on me, and since then, for the past three years, I have looked in the mirror every morning and asked myself: “If today were the last day of my life, would I want to do what I am about to do today?”
+And whenever the answer was “no” for too many days in a row, I know I need to change something.”

 Latest posts by J Gill (see all)

 - To love is to know God… - August 7, 2020

 - Be aware of your simplicity.
 It defines who you are… - August 5, 2020

 - Become the person of heart or be a devotee of the one… - August 1, 2020

 - Continue to paint the canvas of life with beauty and kindness… - July 29, 2020

 - Everything in this world holds a possibility of reminding us of God… - July 28, 2020